bitrusemmanuel101-rgb/Revenue_Operations_Conversion_Analysis/README.md

 ## Business Problem

 A sales organization had strong pipeline volume but was generating below-benchmark revenue.
-The gap between pipeline size and actual revenue pointed to a conversion efficiency problem — but the specific causes were hidden inside the data.
+The gap between pipeline size and actual revenue pointed to a win efficiency problem — but the specific causes were hidden inside the data.

-The goal: identify exactly where and why conversion was breaking down from, and build a reporting infrastructure that makes revenue performance visible in real time.
+The goal: identify exactly where and why wins were breaking down from, and build a reporting infrastructure that makes revenue performance visible in real time.

 ---